FAQ

 Session one creates space in the body for fuller and deeper breathing

 and recognizing one's center of gavity for relaxation.
-You will feel
+You will feel lighter and taller after the session. |

 3. How long does a session last?